 I want to hear from you—tell me how your January was.
 I hope it was warmer and drier than ours!

 Should I reveal our annual spending?
 Which of our spending categories would you be most interested in?
-Also: do you track your savings rate and does it give you a headache too?
+Also: do you track your saving rate and does it give you a headache too?

 Let me know in the comments below!